Homemade Yorkshire Puddings are golden, crisp, well risen, individual bakes of pure, indulgent, comfort food.

 - Next add the milk, salt, black pepper and sugar.
 Whisk using a balloon whisk until the egg and milk are thoroughly combined and there are lots of bubbles.

-- Now add the plain white flour, continue to whisk, by hand, for a couple of minutes.
+- Now add the plain white flour, sugar and salt and pepper.
+Continue to whisk, by hand, for a couple of minutes.
 The batter should be completely lump free.
 Cover and set to one side.

 Baking The Homemade Yorkshire Puddings